Pseudozoid/odin-recipes/README.md

 ## Recipes Website
-A very basic website created entirely using html.
+A very basic website created entirely using html and css.